 To mitigate these versioning issues, SNOMED CT provides the following:

-- Each new version of the SNOMED CT International Edition that is released (in Release Format 2 -RF2) includes a set of Delta files (containing all changes to the content since the last release), a set of Snapshot files (containing the most recent version of every component that has ever been released in SNOMED CT), and a set of Full files (containing every version of every component that has ever been released in SNOMED CT).
-These files allow implementations to either incrementally adapt to new versions of SNOMED CT, or alternatively load a complete current snapshot of SNOMED CT content (with or without old versions).
+- For each new version of the SNOMED CT International Edition (released in Release Format 2 -RF2), a set of Snapshot files (containing the most recent version of every component that has ever been released in SNOMED CT), and a set of Full files (containing every version of every component that has ever been released in SNOMED CT).
+From these files, implementers can choose to create a delta view to support the incremental adaption to new versions of SNOMED CT, or alternatively load a complete current snapshot of SNOMED CT content (with or without old versions).
 When longitudinal clinical records containing inactive concepts are queried, all prior descriptions and relationships of these inactive concepts can still be queried using these snapshot files.
-SNOMED CT's RF2 distribution files also record the reason that each inactive component was inactivated, using 'historical association' reference sets (see 4.2.3 Historical Association Reference Sets for more details).
+SNOMED CT's RF2 distribution files also record the reason that each inactive component was inactivated, using 'historical association' reference sets.
+For more information, please refer to 188.8.131.52 Historical Association Reference Sets.

 - SNOMED CT is maintained on the principle that every SNOMED CT concept identifier should retain its semantic integrity over time, even when its logical definition changes.
 The semantics of a SNOMED CT concept is established through its Fully Specified Name, and all changes to a concept's defining relationships are intended to improve the machine-readable processing of these semantics.
 That said, it is possible if required to determine what the logical definition of a concept was at any prior point in time using a Full release of SNOMED CT.